About the Lab

 The University has committed to ensuring intercultural competence is a hallmark of a Monash education.

 By employing global perspectives, the Lab delivers on Monash’s commitment to shaping culturally conscious citizens.
 The MIL strategy is informed by the Focus Monash: Strategic Plan 2015-2020 and Focus Education Agenda 2018-2020.
 The MIL draws Faculties, central areas and student representatives together around the following focus streams and associated activities:

 To provide all Monash students with a range of opportunities to increase their intercultural competence.
-The MIL has oversight of a suite of programs for Monash students that includes coursework and co-curricular programs, as well as study abroad experiences.
+The MIL has oversight of a suite of programs for Monash students, as well as study abroad experiences.
 Our aim is to ensure that Monash students have the intercultural skills to thrive in globalised workplaces and communities.

 As part of our commitment to ensure that all Monash staff are able to demonstrate intercultural competence appropriate to their role, the MIL supports a suite of programs that includes MEA modules, MIL-tailored programs, and a range of professional development modules and short courses.

 The MIL aims to foster and build enduring partnerships with industry, government and other national and international organisations to address the current global intercultural competence challenges and to maximise the impact of its research and education.